AmarisAI/incubator-superset/README.md

 Database Support
 ----------------

-Superset speaks many SQL dialects through SQLAlchemy, a Python ORM that is compatible with
+Amarisset speaks many SQL dialects through SQLAlchemy, a Python ORM that is compatible with
 [most common databases](http://docs.sqlalchemy.org/en/rel_1_0/core/engines.html).

-Superset can be used to visualize data out of most databases:
+Amarisset can be used to visualize data out of most databases:
 * MySQL
 * Postgres
 * Vertica